mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 ### No variable declarations
 JavaScript has no means to declare a variable a type.
 A variable may contain any type and that may be changed at any time during execution.
-There is are no *sigils* to identify type, and a variable name is unconstrained.
-We may have a JavaScript projects where a single symbol like 'watches' is used as an object, a map, a list, a boolean flag, a string, an integer, and a floating point number.
+There are no *sigils* to identify type, and a variable name is unconstrained.
+We may have a JavaScript application where a single symbol like 'watches' is used as an object, a map, a list, a boolean flag, a string, an integer, and a floating point number.

 ### Coercion and polymorphism
 JavaScript expressions often intermingle **type coercion** and **polymorphic operators** which results in a very large numbers of conditions that provide inconsistent results.

 **Type coercion** occurs when the language "automatically" converts one type